MiMoText/text_match_novels/README.md

 ## Licence

-The software in this repository is available under the terms of the MIT license, unless explicitly specified otherwise.
+The software in this repository is available under the terms of the GPLv3 license, unless explicitly specified otherwise.

 ## Reference

 The tool ```text-matcher``` was developed by Jonathan Reeve.
+It is used under the terms of the GPLv3.

 ```
 @misc{Reeve2020,